 Chapter 3 Installing the VistA Imaging DICOM Gateway

-This chapter provides instructions for installing the MAG3.099 DICOM Gateway, which is a prerequisite to install the MAG3.0123 DICOM Gateway.
+This chapter provides instructions for installing the VistA Imaging Legacy DICOM Gateway.

-If you are installing the MAG3.0123 DICOM Gateway or upgrading to the MAG3.0123 DICOM Gateway at a US Department of Veterans Affairs (VA) site, please install the MAG3.099 DICOM using the instructions in this chapter.
-Then, install the MAG3.0123 DICOM Gateway using the instructions in section 3.6 Installing the MAG3.0123 DICOM Gateway.
+If you are installing or upgrading the Legacy DICOM Gateway at a US Department of Veterans Affairs (VA) site, use the instructions in this chapter.